okritvik/MOD-RRT-Star-Implementation-Point-Robot/README.md

 ## Required Libraries:
 * cv2 : To add arrows, lines or circles in the map at the desired coordinates.
-* time: To calculate the running time for the A* algorithm.
+* time: To calculate the running time for the RRT* algorithm.
 * numpy: To define the obstacle map matrix
 * argparse: To parse command line arguments
 * random: To generate random nodes